GLOBAL MARKETS-Shares, crude oil rise in wake of U.S. data

 By Herbert Lash

-NEW YORK, March 26 Global equity markets and crude oil rose on Tuesday after housing and manufacturing data added to evidence of an improving U.S. economy and helped offset investor concerns about the Cyprus bailout.
+NEW YORK, March 26 Global equity markets and crude oil rose on Tuesday after more data pointed to an improving U.S. economy and helped offset any fallout from the Cyprus bailout.

-But the Conference Board, an industry group, reported that consumer confidence tumbled in March as Americans turned more pessimistic about short-term economic prospects, adding a note of caution to a market still skittish over Cyprus.
+But a report from the Conference Board, an industry group, showing Americans turned more pessimistic in March about short-term prospects, caused consumer confidence to tumble and added a note of caution to a market still skittish over Cyprus.

-The benchmark S&P 500 index remained just below its all-time closing high set in October 2007, as it has for more than two weeks.
+The benchmark S&P 500 index remained just below its all-time closing high, as it has been for more than two weeks.

-Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut, said investors needed to see further improvement in the economy for equities to move higher.
+Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut, said investors needed to see further improvement in economic data for equity markets to hold this year's gains.

-The single currency remains vulnerable to concern investors may shun euro zone assets or withdraw money from banks in other debt-plagued countries like Spain and Italy.
+The single currency remains vulnerable to concern investors may shun euro zone assets or withdraw money from banks in countries like Spain and Italy.

 In Europe, the FTSEurofirst 300 of leading regional shares closed 0.21 percent higher at 1,188.89.